-Little is known about Averil’s life.
+Little is known about Deverell’s life.
 Born in Dublin on the 2nd January 1893, her parents were William Deverell and Ada Catherine Slatter Deverell.
-Averil had a twin brother, William Berenger Statter Deverell.
+She had a twin brother, William Berenger Statter Deverell.
 She attended the French School, Bray, Co.
 Wicklow from 1905 to 1909, and appeared in many of their dramatic productions.
 She continued to act when she attended Trinity College and was involved in the Dublin University Dramatic Society.
 Her scrapbook from this time includes a programme from a suffragette play.
 Averil was presented at Court to King George V and Queen Mary on the 8th July 1911.

 Averil as a student of King’s Inn

-Averil was among the first female graduates from Trinity College, Dublin, and was awarded a law degree in 1915.
+Deverell was among the first female graduates from Trinity College, Dublin, and was awarded a law degree in 1915.
 She served as an ambulance driver in France and Flanders in 1918.
 In January 1920, she became a student at King’s Inns along with Frances Kyle, following the passing of the Sex Disqualification (Removal) Act.
-When Frances and Averil were called to the Bar on the same day as her brother, William.
+Averil was called to the Bar on the same day as her brother, William.

 In 1928, The Londonderry Sentinel reported that Averil became the first Irish woman barrister to appear before the Privy Council in London.
 She was also the first woman to appear in the Supreme Court of Ireland and the Court of Criminal Appeal in Ireland.
 Alongside her work at the bar, she was a keen breeder of cairn terriers, naming her home “The Brehon Kennel”.

 Averil remained in practice until she retired in 1969.
 She died on the 11th February 1979, aged 86.
 A portrait of her hangs in the Law Library of Ireland, and a lectureship in the Law School of Trinity College is named after her.